 The INS Vikramaditya, a Russian-built aircraft carrier refitted for the Indian navy, will leave Russian territorial waters and head for India on Nov.
 30 following a more than five-year delay, a defense ministry official says.
 The 44,570-ton, 284-meter-long (932-ft.) warship, a refurbished version of the Russian Kiev-class Admiral Gorshkov, is expected to take about two months to arrive in India after its Nov.
 16 commissioning.
 It will be based in Karwar Naval base, in the southern state ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "INS Vikramaditya To Begin Journey To India".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "INS Vikramaditya To Begin Journey To India".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.